silvansky/ObjCTips/README.md

 Project uses ARC and contains one custom class `TestObject` with all mentioned features in it. `main()` function show how this class can be used.

 This code is distributed under MIT License.
-See `LICENCE` file for more info.
+See `LICENSE` file for more info.